edscottite/The-Azure-Program/README.md

 # Why should I use Azure?

- > Azure is an adaptability engine for retrieving local data via command input.
-It offers a suite of administrative tools that simplify complex data into digestible insights.
-With Azure, you can take complete control of your operating system and customize settings to suit the specific needs of your users.
-Its backdoor defendability and scanning capabilities can detect unknown backdoors and malware that may interfere with your app's functionality and overall OS control.
+> The Azure Program is a piece of software that any modern operating system could use.
+It offered various cyber-security tools such as Network Montering ( Who, When and How someone is connected to your WAN - Wireless Area Network ) and backdoor defence capability ( APPROVED APPS ONLY ).
+The main idea of the project was the concept of accessability.
+Did your mouse break?
+Type in any keyboard shortcut to get where you'd go.
+Want to test your brain while having fun?
+Tetris and Pac-man.
+The program itself is designed as a simple terminal to keep things sleak and simple.
+The program's goal is not to put constraint on your devices functionality so we do that by minismilising design but it can customied upon the users choice.

 Version = 0.1